-As of October 1, 2008, Michael O'Leary is no longer an active member of a Company defined-benefit plan.
-Michael O'Leary is now a member of a defined-contribution plan.
-The cost of the death-in-service and disability benefits provided during the accounting year is not included in the above figures.
-No pension benefits are provided for non-executive directors.
-The pension benefits set out above have been computed in accordance with Section 6.8 of the Listing Rules of the Irish Stock Exchange.
-The increases in transfer values of the accrued benefits have been calculated as at the year-end in accordance with version 1.1 of Actuarial Standard of Practice PEN-11.
+From October 1, 2008, Michael O'Leary was no longer an active member of a Company definedbenefit plan.
+The total accumulated accrued benefit for Michael O'Leary at March 31, 2014 was $\in 0.1$ million (2013: $\in 0.1$ million; 2012 $\in 0.1$ million).
+Pension benefits have been computed in accordance with Section 6.8 of the Listing Rules of the Irish Stock Exchange.
+Increases in transfer values of the accrued benefits have been calculated as at the year-end in accordance with version 1.1 of Actuarial Standard of Practice PEN-11.
+No nonexecutive directors are members of the Company defined-benefit plan.